How do I schedule an appointment?

 Even when the clinic is closed, existing patients may call 708-352-0081 for urgent medical and dental needs and an on-call provider will call you back promptly to address your health care concerns and questions.
 If you are having a medical emergency, please call 911.

-WHAT ARE MY RIGHTS AS A PATIENT AT COMMUNITY NURSE?
+WHAT ARE MY RIGHTS AS A PATIENT AT Pillars community health?

 PAYMENT OPTIONS AND HEALTH INSURANCE